Quick Answer

 - 4Use a valid foreign driver's license.
 Florida allows visitors to drive on a valid foreign driver's license for a limited period after entering the U.S. This is not a long-term solution, but it is legal for temporary situations.

-⚠️ Important
+Important

 Driving without a valid license in Florida carries serious consequences including fines, vehicle impoundment, and increased immigration risk.
 Pursue a legal path before driving.

-Why an ITIN Is Not Enough
+Why Is an ITIN Not Enough for a Driver's License?

 An ITIN is issued by the IRS solely for federal tax filing.
 It carries no immigration meaning and is not accepted by the Florida DHSMV as proof of lawful presence.